ViralTexts/gtr-clusters/clusters/18640117-sn82015407-TheFootstepsOfDecay.md

 #### From _Milwaukee daily sentinel._

 #### 1865-01-31 &middot; [Milwaukee, Wis.]

 [This text is not available under an open license.]

 ---

 ## [From _The mountain Democrat._](https://chroniclingamerica.loc.gov/lccn/sn82014487/1865-02-04/ed-1/seq-4)

 #### 1865-02-04 &middot; Placerville, El Dorado County, Calif.

 <table style="width: 100%;"><tr><td style="width: 50%">

-ta floriae, glide. t*ar,
-atoro footalepa of decay
-Coaoo atealiug on.
-And while we tlew the rolling tide.
-•awn which oar ftawiof ■lauteo glide
-Away ao hut.
-Let ne the preaent hour employ.
-And doom cook future dream a joy
-Already put.
-Jk| go rain hope deoeire the mind—
+go rain hope deoeire the mind—
 &amp; happier let oa hope to And
 To ■arrow than to-day.
 (oldoa droama of Toro won het*v\.